Historical Portraits. 'Um, made me a bit shifty-looking, haven’t you?'

 ‘You would not wish me to flatter your Lordship unduly,’ Amos replies with a note of banter.
 He would only ever address him as his Lordship when being slightly ironic.
 The rest of the time it was still Oliver.
 ‘The art world would not forgive me, nor your friends forgive you if we were to manipulate the truth for the sake of vanity.’

-‘Yes, yes, you’re right enough, I suppose,’ the big man replies while continuing to sidle up to the work, producing his monocle from his waistcoat pocket, attaching it to his eye socket with a rough screwing motion and, with the inevitable squint and lopsided facial expression that the instrument invariably produces in those who insist on using it, continues to give the painting his critical eye.
+‘Yes, yes, you’re right enough, I suppose,’ the big man replies while continuing to sidle up to the work, producing his monocle from his waistcoat pocket, attaching it to his eye socket with a rough screwing motion, and with the inevitable squint and lopsided facial expression that the instrument invariably produces, continues to give the painting his critical eye.